Analytic Quality Glossary

 Higher Education Authority (HEA) [of Ireland] 2004, Glossary http://www.hea.ie/index.cfm/page/sub/id/519, no longer available, 29 January 2011.

-University of Canterbury - Christchurch, New Zealand, undated, Key terms explained, available at http://www.canterbury.ac.nz/courses/key_terms.shtml, accessed 15 May 2011.
+University of Canterbury - Christchurch, New Zealand , undated, Key terms explained, available at https://www.canterbury.ac.nz/study/qualifications-and-courses/university-terms-explained/, accessed 31 August 2012, address subsequently changed and text modified, newer version accessed 26 June 2019, still available 14 May 2022.

 Top